DevlessTeam/DV-RUBY-SDK/README.md

 This is It you can do whatever you want with it read more methods in the sdk documentation.
 It is super easy, fast and efficient.
 Tell your friends about devless.

-## If you already have this just download this project and run bundle install on your local change the config/initializers/devless.rb and start using it. happy coding!!.
+ If you already have this just download this project from the eamples folder and run bundle install on your local change the config/initializers/devless.rb and start using it. happy coding!!.
 Welcome to Devless

 ## Full ruby example